ayates58/ISQA3420/UseCases.md

 Failed End Conditions: Manager receives an inaccurate report on the requested project packages.

-Trigger: Manager uploads or identifies project information to which license and vulnerability information is provided.
+Trigger: Request for Packages and Licenses Report sent